Fates Warning: Early career and first three albums (1982–1986)

-The first album, Night on Bröcken, was released in 1984 on the Metal Blade label.
+The band's first album, Night on Bröcken, was released in 1984 on the Metal Blade label.
 The album was mainly influenced by Iron Maiden and other heavy metal bands, in songs like the title track and "Damnation" in particular.
-There were prog aspects that would be further developed in subsequent albums.
+There were progressive aspects that would be further developed in subsequent albums.
 The Spectre Within (1985) featured a more progressive approach with songs like "The Apparition", "Epitaph", "Pirates of the Underground" and "Traveler in Time", with many tempo changes, a greater complexity in the arrangements, and fantasy lyrics full of symbolism and double meaning.
 During this period, Fates Warning had become a live staple in the East Coast and Midwest areas of the US, sharing the stage with numerous bands like Motörhead, Queensrÿche, Anthrax, Overkill, Anvil and Armored Saint.

-In 1986, original guitarist Victor Arduini left the band and was replaced by Frank Aresti, and the third Fates Warning album, Awaken the Guardian, was released in November of that year.
+In 1986, original guitarist Victor Arduini was dismissed from the band and was replaced by Frank Aresti, and the third Fates Warning album, Awaken the Guardian, was released in November of that year.
 It has been regarded as a groundbreaking and essential progressive metal release, working towards creating a more mythical atmosphere and a more fully realized progressive approach in song form; with complex and unusual riffs, and numerous tempo changes amidst frenetic and evocative vocal lines, however maintaining a basic fluidity.
 Awaken the Guardian also made history by becoming the first album released on Metal Blade to enter the Billboard 200 chart, and saw Fates Warning sharing the stage with bands like Queensrÿche and Saxon.